-• Articles - PTC-2A Vintage Pultec style EQ
+• Articles - PTC-2A Vintage Program EQ

-Although it is possible to emulate the characteristic Pultec EQ curves using conventional equalizers, or other plug-ins, even small adjustments can then become complex and time consuming.
+Although it is possible to emulate the characteristic EQ curves using conventional equalizers, or other plug-ins, even small adjustments can then become complex and time consuming.

 The PTC-2A emulates vintage circuit behaviour and therefore the control interactions, making it intuitive to set up and much easier to adjust.

 This article details one of the signature sounds associated with this type of EQ design, the famous Pultec 'low-end trick'.
 A short demo video, using the PTC-2A to EQ a simple drum loop can be found in the [ product demos ] section.